Transposition Approach to Optimal Control of McKean-Vlasov SPDEs: Variational Equations

 \endpf

 \ss

 As discussed in \cite{Peng1990}, our ultimate goal is to derive a second-order Taylor expansion of the state equation in the following sense:

 The analysis in \cite[Proposition 4.3]{Buckdahn2016} shows that establishing suitable estimates for the variational equations is of crucial importance.
-However, the method developed in \cite{Buckdahn2016} cannot be directly extended to our infinite-dimensional framework, since the stochastic exponential and its inverse are generally not well defined in this setting.
-Fortunately, by virtue of \cite[Proposition 3.3]{Guatteri2025}, we are able to bypass the stochastic exponential technique employed in \cite{Buckdahn2016} and instead obtain the following two estimates, which constitute a key step in the proof of Proposition \ref{prop4.4}.
+However, the method developed in \cite{Buckdahn2016} cannot be directly extended to our infinite-dimensional framework, since the stochastic exponential and its inverse are generally not well-defined in this setting.

+Moreover, unlike thie approach in \cite{Guatteri2025}, where the BSEE for $\phi(t)$ is operator-valued and its well-posedness relies on the ansatz that it is essentially finite dimensional, such a method cannot be extended to our genuinely infinite-dimensional setting due to the lack of well-posedness.
+In contrast, the BSEE \eqref{eq--3.12a} arising in our framework is H-valued and therefore requires a different estimation technique.

+Nevertheless, although the approach of \cite[Proposition 3.3]{Guatteri2025}, cannot be directly extended, it provides a new viewpoint.
+Motivated by this perspective, we develop a new approach adapted to the infinite-dimensional framework and get the following estimates, which constitute a key step in the proof of Proposition \ref{prop4.4}.
+In addition, our method can also be applied to the special case of delay equation considered in \cite{Guatteri2025}.